PrefectHQ/prefect-aws/docs/ecs_guide.md

 ![Launch](img/LaunchType_UI.png)
 <sub>Pictures of UI Cropped

-Next, set up an Prefect ECS worker that will discover and pull work from this work pool.
+Next, set up a Prefect ECS worker that will discover and pull work from this work pool.

 ### Step 2: Start a Prefect worker in your ECS cluster.